 Next, your lab will need to be prepped, cleaned and decontaminated before you can receive a certificate of decommissioning, which states that your lab is ready to be vacated.

-Please view the Lab Decommissioning Fact Sheet for detailed instructions.
+Review the Lab Decommission SOP for detailed instructions.